oooutlk/enumx/README.md

 # Purpose

-This is a proof of concept project aiming at implementing anonymous enum and "checked exception" like error handling in Rust via proc-macro.
+This is a proof of concept project aiming at

+- Structural enum inplemented enum exchange.

+- Applying enum exchange with the special interest in error-handling.

 Four crates categorized into the fowllowing sub projects: